socialitylab/socialitylab.github.io/index.md

 subtitle: research on human social life for the 21st century
 ---

 The Human Sociality Lab (HSL) studies human social life in an effort to tackle big questions and pressing social issues in the 21st century.
-We focus especially on cultural change, the evolution of the mind, and social support networks.
+We focus especially on culture, like climate change adaptation; the evolution of the mind, like features of our cognition that regulate cooperation; and networks of social support and information transmission.

 #Click [**Use this template**](https://github.com/dieghernan/chulapa-101/generate) button above for cloning this repo and get started with [Chulapa Jekyll theme](https://github.com/dieghernan/chulapa).